tfpf/hash-drbg/README.md

 [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
 On macOS, they can be installed using [Homebrew](https://brew.sh/); however, their Apple-specific variants provided by [Xcode](https://apps.apple.com/app/xcode/id497799835) should also be fine.
 I am fairly sure that this will work on macOS, though I don't have a Mac to test it.
+(I'm trying to figure out how to use a macOS runner on GitHub Actions.)

 The installation commands mentioned below must be entered in
 * the terminal if you are on Linux/macOS, or